coder/coder/examples/lima/README.md

 tags: [local, docker, vm, lima]
 ---

-# Lima VM Template
+# Run Coder in Lima

-This provides a [Lima](https://github.com/lima-vm/lima) template for Coder.
+This provides a sample [Lima](https://github.com/lima-vm/lima) configuration for Coder.
 This lets you quickly test out Coder in a self-contained environment.

 > Prerequisite: You must have `lima` installed and available to use this.